 FW: Jesús María Pereda (Spain)

 Pereda played a significant role in bringing Spain their maiden international trophy, the 1964 UEFA European Championship.
-He opened the scoring in both the semi-final against Hungary and the final against the Soviet Union, then provided the assist for Marcelino Martínez's winning goal.
-It was a happy return to the Santiago Bernabéu for a player who had left Real Madrid CF to become a star striker for arch-rivals FC Barcelona.
+He opened the scoring in the semi-final with Hungary and the final against the Soviet Union, then provided the assist for Marcelino Martínez's winning goal.
+It was a happy return to the Santiago Bernabéu for a player who had left Real Madrid to become a star striker for arch-rivals Barcelona.
 Despite his UEFA European Championship exploits, Pereda never established himself as a regular for Spain and won only 15 caps.

 FW: Flórián Albert (Hungary)